 Secondly, Tozane has a much higher flash-point than kerosene.
 This means that it’s less volatile and therefore less likely to ignite in the air.
 Which, I mean is great if unlike Talking Heads you’re trying to avoid burning down the house.

 Looking after your heater can help you in the long run – both in terms of safety and financially.

 For Wick Heaters – make sure your fuel is topped up regularly and avoid letting your wick go dry.
 A dry wick will burn out and you’ll need to replace it.

-For both – keep them clean and tidy.
-Dust and oils on the top aren’t just unsightly, they’re potential fire hazards.
+For both – Keep them clean and tidy.
+Dust and oils on the top aren’t just unsightly, they are potential fire hazards.
 General maintenance is advised, but don’t spray any flammable chemicals onto the heater as you clean!

 Under NO circumstances should you attempt to repair your heater yourself.
 Our heaters can be dangerous to disassemble if you do not have the certified training to do so.
 We have had numerous customers who have broken their heater when they attempted to fix what would have been a relatively simple issue for our repair team to solve.